grauwoelfchen/flask-dotenv/README.rst

 ------------

 | My main repository is on GitLab (`.com`).
-| But, also pull request on GitHub is welcome :-D
+| But pull requests on GitHub are also welcome. :-D

 * https://gitlab.com/grauwoelfchen/flask-dotenv.git (main)
 * https://github.com/grauwoelfchen/flask-dotenv.git